NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Metadata construct properties**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Metadata constructs share the same API as the field construct for accessing their properties:
+Metadata constructs share the :ref:`same API as the field construct
+<Properties>` for accessing their properties:

 .. code-block:: python